matter-labs/zksync-lite-docs/docs/api/sdk/rust/tutorial.md

 let verifiedETHBalance = wallet.getBalance(BlockStatus::Verified, 'ETH').await?;
 ```

-To list all tokens of this account at once, use `account_info`:
+To list all tokens of this account, use `account_info`:

 ```rust
 let info = wallet.account_info().await?;